Last updated on January 28, 2023

 Commander’s origin dates back to a format called “Elder Dragon Highlander” that was nearly identical aside from the options you had to pick from for your “commander.”
 Instead of any legendary creature being your commander, players chose from one of the Elder Dragon creature cards printed in sets like Legends, Masters II, and Chronicles.

-These original Elder Dragons included Arcades Sabboth, Chromium Rhuell, Nicol Bolas, Palladia-Mors, Vaevictis Asmadi, Ugin, and Piru, which each represented a different 3-color combo.
+These original Elder Dragons include Arcades Sabboth, Chromium Rhuell, Nicol Bolas, Palladia-Mors, Vaevictis Asmadi, Ugin, and Piru, each representing a different 3-color combo except Ugin.
 These origins resulted in the format having the alternative and exchangeable title of “EDH.”
 This acronym is also used in the competitive Commander sub-format often referred to as “cEDH.”

 Commander also gives you the option to throw a bunch of “good stuff” cards into a pile, add in some mana fixing and table interaction, and just have it work.
 Your ability to politic and persuade acts as a sort of equalizer between your deck’s power level and that of your opponent’s deck.